 Chemical substances are those substances which are used in agricultural field to increase the production with high quality by controlling the pests is known as pesticides.
 These pesticides include insecticides, herbicides, fungicides, disinfectants and various other substances.
 The mechanism of pesticide is that it attacks on the targeting system or enzymes in the pests.
-This mechanism is also followed in the case of humans because of the identical or very similar system or enzymes in humans.
-The pollution in air, soil and water is increasing by the greater use of pesticides.
+This mechanism is also followed in the case of humans because of the indistinguishable or much related system or similar enzymes present in human beings.
+The presence of pollution in air, soil and water is increasing by the greater use of pesticides.
 The health of humans are at very high risk, not only by misuse or accidental ingestion but also by the traces of chemicals left into the environment that is affecting the health.
 Pesticides not particularly target pests, it also affect the non-target plants and animals.
 According to the researchers, only 0.1% pesticides reach to the targets while left pesticides contaminate the surrounding environment (Elhag et al., 2017).